-The synergy among these fields promises to improve the microorganization of human instruction: picking the next exercise for a student to attempt, choosing what sort of hints and feedback to provide, determining when material should be reviewed, and selecting among teaching activities.
-These are decisions which occur on a granularity that human instructors are typically unable to monitor and individualize, and for which students have poor metacognitive strategies (1).
-Such microinstruction complements the strengths of human teachers and can yield significant benefits.
-For example, in a semester-long experiment integrated into a middle-school foreign language course, setting aside roughly 30 min per week for Alguided personalized review of previously introduced material led to a 16.5% improvement in overall course retention on a cumulative examination administered a month after the end of the semester, relative to a timematched control condition that reflects current educational practice (2).
+The synergy among these fields promises to improve the micro-organization of human instruction: picking the next exercise for a student to attempt, choosing what sort of hints and feedback to provide, determining when material should be reviewed, and selecting among teaching activities.
+These are decisions which occur on a granularity that human instructors are typically unable to monitor and individualize, and for which students have poor meta-cognitive strategies [1].
+Such micro-instruction complements the strengths of human teachers and can yield significant benefits.
+For example, in a semester-long experiment integrated into a middle-school foreign language course, setting aside roughly 30 minutes per week for AI-guided personalized review of previously introduced material led to a 16.5% improvement in overall course retention on a cumulative exam administered a month after the end of the semester, relative to a time-matched control condition that reflects current educational practice [2].

-In PNAS, Tabibian et al. (3) address the learning and retention of factual material such as foreign language vocabulary.
-They present an adaptive, datadriven method with theoretical guarantees for scheduling retrieval practice.
-Their work contributes to a growing body of results in algorithmic-education theory that proves properties of idealized mathematical models of educational scenarios (4-6).
+In PNAS, Tabibian et al. [3] address the learning and retention of factual material such as foreign language vocabulary.
+They present an adaptive, data-driven method with theoretical guarantees for scheduling retrieval practice.
+Their work contributes to a growing body of results in algorithmiceducation theory that proves properties of idealized mathematical models of educational scenarios [4, 5, 6].